eliotstock/stake/README.md

     1. `sudo apt update`
     1. `sudo apt upgrade` (make coffee)
     1. Agree to restarting all the suggested services.
-    1. `sudo apt install nano net-tools netplan.io ufw fail2ban parted fio ccze smartmontools speedtest-cli`
+    1. `sudo apt install nano unzip net-tools netplan.io ufw fail2ban parted fio ccze smartmontools speedtest-cli`
 1. Configure a static IP address.
     1. Get the interface name for the Ethernet: `ip link`.
 Mine was `enP4p65s0` on the ARM board, `enp88s0` on the Intel NUC.
     1. Figure out whether you're using `netplan` or `NetworkManager`.
 If both are installed you might have `/etc/netplan/something.yaml` simply delegating to `NetworkManager` with `renderer: NetworkManager`.
 The below assumes you want to use `netplan`.